Biao-Zhao/MOM_ICs_OBCs/README.md

 ## Overview

 This script integrates the Python scripts developed by **Dr. Jing Chen** for processing MOM6 initial and boundary conditions.
-It automates the downloading and processing of **CMEMS GLORYS reanalysis data**, generating **initial** and **open boundary condition** files for regional MOM6.
+It automates the downloading and processing of **CMEMS GLORYS analysis data**, generating **initial** and **open boundary condition** files for regional MOM6.

 Main functions:
 1. Download CMEMS GLORYS data